 "What are we going to do with him?" she asked suspiciously, jerking her head at Harry, "He's not coming with us, is he?"

 "Of course not!"
 Uncle Vernon sounded affronted, "We'll just leave him with someone."

 "Who?"
 Aunt Petunia asked, "Mrs. Figg can't take him, she's away on a break, neither can any of the other neighbors, and Marge…"

 "Is going with us," Uncle Vernon finished, turning and glaring at Harry as if this was all his fault.
 Harry quickly fixed his gaze on a spot on the ground, praying for a miracle.
 To his disbelieving shock, he got one.

 "How about we leave him here?"
 Dudley suggested.
 His parents jumped, having not realized he was listening to the conversation.

 "Leave him here, by himself?"
 Aunt Petunia asked, horrified.

 "Sure, why not?"
 Dudley continued, shrugging, "It's not like he will blow up the house or anythin', where'd he stay, and you could probably assign him a big list of chores to keep him busy while we're gone."
 He turned back to his food, leaving his parents staring at him in shock, before regarding each other contemplatively and turning back to Harry, who had yet to take his eyes off the floor.

-"Yes Uncle Vernon," Harry said flatly, his eyes remaining fixed on the floor, not even twitching when his uncle seized his chin in a strong grip and stared into his eyes, before landing a punch on his cheek that bent his glasses.
+"Yes Uncle Vernon," Harry said flatly, his eyes remaining fixed on the floor, not even twitching when his uncle seized his chin in a strong grip and stared into his eyes.

 Show no defiance